sunpy/ndcube/docs/explaining_ndcube/arithmetic.rst

 In this case, it is questionable whether this operation makes physical sense after all.
 Moreover, in all of these cases, it is not at all clear what the resulting WCS object should be.

-In many cases, a simple solution would be to extract the data (an optionally the unit) of one of the `~ndcube.NDCube` instances and perform the operation as described in the above section on :ref:`arithmetic_standard`:
+In many cases, a simple solution would be to extract the data (an optionally the unit) from one of the `~ndcube.NDCube` instances and perform the operation as described in the above section on :ref:`arithmetic_standard`:

 .. expanding-code-block:: python
   :summary: Expand to see definition of cube1 and cube2.